trevorackerman/trevorackerman.github.io/_posts/2021-02-18-raw-logstash-grokking.markdown

 ---
 layout: post
-title: Working with raw logging from Logstash and journalctl
+title: Working with raw logging from Logstash
 img: wall-of-text.png
-tags: [Troubleshooting, Linux, Java, Logstash]
+tags: [Troubleshooting, Linux, Java, Logstash, journalctl, jq]
 ---

+## Debugging JVM services without the [Elk stack](https://www.elastic.co/what-is/elk-stack)

-The other day I was troubleshooting an application I contribute to that is used as a Linux startup service managed by systemd.
-I wanted to find logging items that matched either on their message or on their metadata.
+The other day I was troubleshooting an application I contribute to written in a JVM based language that uses logstash encoded logging messages.
+If you're not familiar with Logstash, it is common to have it encode messages as JSON.
+There will be a JSON field `message` with the actual message plus other metadata stored in sibling JSON fields.

-The application is JVM based and as is often the case uses Logstash and Logback to produce logs in a json format to provide metadata in addition to the message passed to the logger.
+I wanted to find logging items that matched either by the pattern of a metadata field name or within the value of the actual messages.

-_**So what was my problem, how come I didn't just use the web ui?**_
+_**So what was my problem, how come I didn't just use Kibana?**_

-The system I was working on doesn't have the ELK stack installed so I didn't have the typical and friendly tools to search through my logs.
+The system I was working on doesn't have the [ELK stack](https://www.elastic.co/what-is/elk-stack) installed so I didn't have the typical and friendly tools to search through my logs.
+In this case it was additionally undesirable to go about installing the ELK stack.

 However, I did have access to the host running the application.

 First things first.
 Given that I have access to the host I should be able to access the output from the application.
+I also know that the command line tool [jq](https://stedolan.github.io/jq/) can be used to filter and transform JSON.

+The following helps are assuming that the service is controlled by systemd.
+With systemd you use the `journalctl` command line tool to access what services are writing to stdout.
+Still much of what follows is also applicable with `docker logs`, `kubectl logs`, or other platforms that will provide you with the raw logging output.
+The important piece is how to use any of those with [jq]() to parse through the JSON encoded logging.

-I know that I can use journalctl to observe what the application is writing to standard out.
-I also know that the tool `jq` can be used to filter and transform json.
-Using these two command line utilities together I'll show you how to effectively find what you are looking in json formatted logstash output.
+Using `journalctl` and `jq` together with a sprinkling of `grep` I'll show you how to effectively find what you are looking in json formatted logstash output.

 ## Help 1
 All the logstash encoder messages use `@timestamp`, so use `grep` to filter output from the process's stdout not produced by logging.
 Then use `jq` to start looking for the desired data.